lalit-phadtare/BehavioralCloning/README.md

 The given driving data was limited so to expose the model to different data, I tried the collecting data as discussed next.
 The training and validation losses were plotted and found to be in reasonable range before testing on autonomous mode.

+The number of epochs was set to 3 as the loss leveled off after 3rd epoch.

+The final loss decline in train and valid data is plotted here:

 ![alt text][image6]

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually ([model.py line 91](https://github.com/lx-px/BehavioralCloning/blob/master/writeup_report.md#L91)).
+The model used an Adam optimizer, so the learning rate was not tuned manually ([model.py line 91](https://github.com/lx-px/BehavioralCloning/blob/master/model.py#L91)).

 #### 4. Appropriate training data